404Setup/VelocityNT/native/README.md

 - `build-support/compile-linux-crypto.sh`

 You will need to have the necessary build tools installed (a C/C++ toolchain and `cmake`), and you will need to have OpenSSL installed.
 You will also need to adjust the script to your needs.

-If your OS of choice is Windows, you're on your own.
-It should be possible, but we don't provide any support for it.